Self-Care at Home

 The FDA has approved a prescription treatment that can be used by family members or caregivers to treat a person known or suspected to have had an opioid overdose.
 Opioids include various prescription pain medications and illicit street drugs.
 An overdose is characterized by slowed breathing and heart rate and a loss of consciousness.
 Evzio (naloxone hydrochloride injection) rapidly delivers a single dose of the drug naloxone via a hand-held auto-injector that can be carried in a pocket or stored in a medicine cabinet.
 Although Evzio can counter overdose effects within minutes, professional medical help is still needed.

 Next Steps Follow-up

 Everyone who suffers an overdose needs to be seen by his or her doctor for follow-up.
 In part, this is to ensure that there are no delayed injuries to any organ system.
 It is also to make sure that prevention against a recurrence is in place.

-- After an intentional drug overdose has been managed and the person is out of danger, psychiatric care needs to be provided.
+- After an intentional drug overdose has been managed and the person is out of immediate medical danger, psychiatric care needs to be provided.
 The abuser of illicit drugs should also be considered for a mental health evaluation.
 Finding a support group for a psychiatric or substance abuse problem can be very helpful.